Ueda-Ichitaka/APTHunter/README.md

 4. Detection engine

     This is the heart of APTHunter which implements the grammars presented in the paper as neo4j                                                                                        queries.
-Modify the output directory and execute it with `python3 detection_engine.py`
+Modify the output directory and execute it with `python3 detection_engine.py` or `python3 detection_engine_DARPA.py`

+    There are some queries, that try to wildcard all binaries e.g. in the /bin/ directory.
+However, at least the TC-E5 dataset does not contain the full path of these binaries which means, these cyphers will not match datapoints which should be matched.
+The full list of binaries in these directories sum up to approx. 4k binaires, which are way too many, therefore there is a solution to this.
+We compiled lists of these binaries (the bins*.txt files in 2 LogCore) and a small bash script `get_bins.sh` which combs the dataset for occurances of these binaries and prints them to stdout for easy copy-paste to the query.
+If you need to re-do these lists:
+    ```
+    ls /sbin/ > bins.txt
+    ls /bin/ >> bins.txt
+    ls /usr/bin/ >> bins.txt
+    ls /usr/local/ >> bins.txt
+    ls /usr/sbin/ >> bins.txt

+    ls /usr/bin/ >> bins_foothold.txt

+    cat bins.txt | sort | uniq > APTHunter/2-LogCore/Log Normalizer and Causality Tracker/bins.txt
+    cat bins_foothold.txt | sort | uniq > APTHunter/2-LogCore/Log Normalizer and Causality Tracker/bins_foothold.txt
+    ```